 Let’s turn our attention back to video games again.

-I’ve mentioned the reasons why storytelling is hard in games, how they have become a platform ripe for storytelling and what needs to change in order for them to be a better vehicle for stories – now let’s look at the emerging genre of Massively Multiplayer Games.
+I’ve mentioned the reasons why storytelling is hard in games, how they have become a platform ripe for storytelling and what needs to change in order for them to be a better vehicle for stories – now let’s look at the emerging genre of Massively Multiplayer Games, click to visit more.
 These are persistent worlds, where you create a character and progress through an overarching storyline.
 More importantly, since there are other real, human beings in the world with you, stories can emerge that the authors of these worlds never expected.

 Seems like a great platform for telling interesting stories, well, maybe not.